-Conferences In The Context Of Academic Performance, Informal Learning And Alternative Designs - Between Theory And Practice
+06 SES 04, Conferences in the Context of Academic Performance, Informal Learning and Alternate Designs - Between Theory and Practice

 Klaus Rummler: Introducing into Conferences as Learning Environments, Stages of Academic Performances and Learning Design (Rummler, 2014)

 Estella Hebert and Valentin Dander: A Reading Circle Experiment on the Societies of Control

 Reading circles can be regarded as learning arrangements.
 Within the network of emerging researchers online reading circles have been conducted since 2015.
 These sessions are processes of self-organized learning and do not aim at more than a deeper understanding of the texts through discussions.
 The texts are chosen in common selection processes and the moderation takes turns.

 These experiences led to the question if and to what extent reading circles could be adapted to being a conference format.
 The chosen text (Deleuze, 1992), is available online and we would kindly ask anyone who would like to participate at this session to read the text (5 pages) in advance.
 We have also included a commentary function and would encourage participation in advance (https://etherpad.wikimedia.org/p/societies-of-control).
 The overarching question is what relevance the text constitutes for media education?

 Besides the theoretical discussions of the text, the second objective is to observe how the format of a reading circle can be used within a conference setting, even if we see ourselves faced with strict limits of time and space.
 This part is constructed as an experiment and is purposely left without strict guidance on how it should be discussed.